materia-dex/materiadex-com/src/pages/docs/materia/08-SDK/03-pair.md

 constructor(tokenAmountA: TokenAmount, tokenAmountB: TokenAmount, swapFee?: JSBI)
 ```

 The Pair entity represents a Materia pair with a balance of each of its pair tokens and the defined swap fee.
-The BASE_FEE value is used if the swapFee parameter is not passed in arguments.
-The BASE_FEE value is 0.3%.
+The BASE_FEE value (0.3%) is used if the swapFee parameter is not passed in arguments.

 # Example